e-for-eshaan/ostinato/README.md

 ### My Music page
 The website stores all the visited pages/video urls into localstorage and hence, can retrieve previous tutorials that the user might want to revisit.

+### Instant video querying
+User doesn't require any search box or input to access the media in the player.
+The user can directly access the player by copying the video URL onto the youtube URL and hence redirecting the video throught the player.

+### TimeStamp Looping

 ## NextJS setup
 First, run the development server: